 The Company's contracts with customers typically include promises to transfer licenses and services to a customer.
 Judgment is required to determine if the promises are separate performance obligations within the context of the arrangement, and if so, the allocation of the transaction price to each performance obligation.
 The Company's determination of standalone selling price for performance obligations is based on the midpoint of the range of historical observable prices for goods and services sold separately.
 In addition, the Company estimates the standalone selling price for certain performance obligations where observable prices are not directly available, or a significant portion of historical prices are not within the range.
-In instances where standalone selling price was not determined based on the range of historical observable prices for goods and services sold separately, the Company used an adjusted market assessment approach to estimate the standalone selling price.
+In instances where standalone selling price was not determined based on the range of historical observable prices for goods and services sold separately.
 In such cases the Company has considered market conditions and other observable inputs, such as internal price lists, peer data, and industry data for a similar or identical product.
 The Company estimates standalone selling price at contract inception considering all information that is reasonably available and is based on the amount of consideration for which the Company expects to be entitled in exchange for transferring the promised good or service to the customer.
 The corresponding revenues are recognized as the related performance obligations are satisfied.